 A fun idea might also be to wait and wear the garter as a part of your wedding night lingerie.
 This is all about what is most comfortable and makes the most sense for you.

-Do I have to do a wedding garter toss?
+Do I have to do a garter toss on my wedding day?

-A wedding garter toss is not required at all.
-It is up to the couple to decide if they want to include the tradition in their big day or forgo it for something else entirely.
-If the wedding garter toss is not for you, find some great alternatives here.
+A garter toss is not required at all.
+It is up to the bride and groom to decide if they want to include the wedding tradition in their big day or forgo it for something else entirely.
+If a toss is not for you, find some great alternatives here.
 Whatever you decide, make sure it is unique and right for you and your spouse.

-The inclusion of a wedding garter in your big day is completely up to you.
+The inclusion of a garter on your wedding day is completely up to you.
 Everything you do with your garter from which leg you wear it on to how long you wear it is for you to decide.
 Plan your wedding day undergarments in advance!